joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ## Build Back Buildpacks

-- we have 3 microservices that we need to ge tto the cloud. for most folks, and certainly anybody reading this eduk8s course, that means containers and Kubernetes.
-So, well need containerized versions of each of our applications
+Weve got three microserives and we need to get them to the cloud.
+For most folks, and certainly anybody reading this eduk8s course, that means containers and Kubernetes.
+So, well need containerized versions of each of our applications.
+Don't freak out!
+I didn't say we're going to write `Dockerfile`s, I said that we need to get them into a container.
+There's a difference.
+Well use [buildpacks](https://buildpacks.io/) to transform your application source code into images that can run on any cloud.
+Buildpacks take an opinionated approach to containerizing applications.
+After all, how many different shapes could your Spring Boot, Django, Vue.js, .NET MVC, or Laravel projects have?
+Not that many, we'd reckon.
+A buildpack codifies the recipe for taking arbitrary applications of well known shapes and turning them into a container.
+It analyzes the source code or source artifact that we give it and then creates a filesystem with sensible  defaults that then gets containerized for us.
+A   SPring Boot "fat" `.jar`  will end up with a JDK, sensibly configured memory pools, etc. A client-side Vue.js application might land in an NGinx server on port 80.
+Whatever the result, you can then take that container and tag it in Docker and then push it to your container registry of choice.

-- show how to turn the applications into containers using mvn spring-boot:build-image
+// show the container registry for all three using GCR but keeping in mind that eduk8s has a custom container registry thing

 ## To the Cloud and Beyond!!

-- get the applications to production with some shell scripting and a container registry.
+We've now got three applications deployed as containers.
+Let's get them runnig!
+We could craft a ton of YAML and then apply that, but there's not all that much  exciting about our containers, so we'll use a few `kubectl` shhortcuts to get a container up and running in production in no time.
+The only wrinkle is that our Spring Cloud Gateway application uses two properties to resolve teh hosts and ports of the `order` and `customers` services.
+Well configure a `ConfigMap` with the resolved hosts and ports of the services.
+Or will internal DNS work here?
+Let's find out.